soheilnajafi/product-management-system-backend/README.md

 # Product Management System Backend

 This is a Spring Boot backend project for a Product Management System.
-It provides REST APIs for product CRUD operations, user registration, login workflow, and MySQL database persistence using Spring Data JPA.
+It provides REST APIs for product CRUD operations, user registration, login workflows, and MySQL database persistence using Spring Data JPA and Hibernate.

 ## Tech Stack